-Part 1: What Is An I/O Device Error?
+Part 1: What Is an I/O Device Error?

 An I/O device error (short for Input/Output device error) happens when Windows is not able to perform an input/output action (such as reading or copying data) when it is trying to access a drive or disk.

-Reasons for I/O Device Error
+Common Reasons for the I/O Device Error

-- The computer storage device driver is outdated, damaged or incompatible with your attached device.
+- The computer storage device driver is outdated, damaged, or incompatible with your attached device.

-- The external hard drive, memory card or USB drive is recognized with a wrong drive letter.
+- The external hard drive, memory card, or USB drive is recognized with a wrong drive letter.

-- The external hard drive, memory card or USB drive that you are trying to access is dirty or damaged.
+- The external hard drive, memory card, or USB drive that you are trying to access is dirty or damaged.

 - Windows is trying to use a transfer mode that the hardware device cannot use.